stumpapp/stump/README.md

 - 🖥️ Desktop app ([Tauri](https://tauri.app/))
 - 📱 Mobile app ([Tachiyomi](https://github.com/aaronleopold/tachiyomi-extensions) and/or [custom application](https://github.com/aaronleopold/stump/tree/main/apps/mobile))
+- A utility [TUI](https://github.com/aaronleopold/stump/tree/main/apps/tui) for managing a Stump instance from the command line

 I am very open to suggestions and ideas, so feel free to reach out if you have anything you'd like to see!

 > For more, feel free to view the [FAQ](https://stumpapp.dev/faq) page.
-If you're interested in tracking the development of specific features, you can take a look at the [Project Board](https://github.com/users/aaronleopold/projects/2).
+If you're interested in tracking the development of specific features, you can take a look at my personal [task board](https://github.com/users/aaronleopold/projects/2).

 ## Getting Started 🚀